Danielcardinal550/FreeModels-Proxy/README.md

 **English** · [فارسی](README.fa.md)

+> ### ⭐ The main advantage
+> **Use Claude Sonnet 5 through FreeModels Proxy for free, with the service's available high-speed access, and connect it to your favorite AI coding/agent clients through a local OpenAI-compatible API.**
+>
+> The same local endpoint can be used as a bridge for **Cherry Studio, Claude Code, OpenCode, Codex, Jan, and other OpenAI-compatible clients and agent environments**.
+>
+> **Important:** availability, speed, model access and usage limits are controlled by the upstream FreeModels service and can change at any time.
+FreeModels Proxy itself does not remove or guarantee upstream limits.

 ### [⬇️ Download FreeModels Proxy](https://github.com/rkfcode/FreeModels-Proxy/releases/latest)

 **Standalone Windows executable.
 No Python, pip, PowerShell, or manual dependency installation is required for the release build.**